eProsima/Fast-DDS-docs/docs/fastrtpsgen/genuse/includes/dataTypes.rst

 Sequences
 ^^^^^^^^^

-*fastrtpsgen* supports sequences, which map into the STD vector container.
+*Fast DDS-Gen* supports sequences, which map into the STD vector container.
 The following table represents how the map between IDL and C++11 is handled.

     +------------------------------+--------------------------+